maxdickinsondev/todo-node-backend/README.md

 # Configuration

-Create a `.env` in the source project like this.
+Create a `.env` file in the source project like this.

 ```
 # DATABASE